 I am spoilt when it comes to Spas.
 When I visited Ockenden Manor Spa I had been at Kamalaya in Koh Samui only 3 weeks earlier.
 They are very different spa experiences – particularly when it comes to service.

-But Ockenden Manor was lovely in a uniquely English way – anyway here is my complete review.
-The first recorded owners of Ockenden were the Michel family in the mid-1500s.
-Alas, it was burnt down in September of 1608.
+Ockenden Manor history goes back some way.
+The first recorded owners of Ockenden Manor were the Michel family in the mid-1500s.
+Alas, the Manor was burnt down in September of 1608.
 It was rebuilt at some point in the 1650s.

-Service was a mix but it is a lovely old hotel – so cosy.
-There are stunning fresh flowers everywhere.
-The bar is really comfy and there is a lovely big sort of living room with a fireplace which is where afternoon tea was served.
+The Ockenden Manor bar is really comfy and there is a lovely big sort of drawing room with a fireplace which is where afternoon tea was served.

 Ockenden Manor Hotel & Spa: Things to Do

 It is a great set up – the hotel has photocopied all of them so you just take out a copy of the walk you want.

 Ockenden is actually in the town of Cuckfield which is cute.
 It has a beautiful old church with a picturesque graveyard.
 We were lucky enough to have a beautiful morning and ended up randomly wandering a bit.